Scholarship Details

 [in] their own words

-• I am planning to complete a degree in Computer Science or Computer Programming (or similar) with hopes of working in an engineering-related role after college.
+- I am planning to complete a degree in Computer Science or similar

 Recipients will commit to the following: